chitranshu297/fyle-internship-challenge-23/README.md

 1\.
 Install dependencies using npm install.

 2\.
-Run the command ng test --include src/app/components/repo-list/repo-list.component.spec.ts --code-coverage in your terminal to run repo-list component's testcases.
+Run the command `ng test --include src/app/components/repo-list/repo-list.component.spec.ts --code-coverage` in your terminal to run repo-list component's testcases.

 3\.
-Run the command ng test --include src/app/services/api.service.spec.ts --code-coverage in your terminal to run api service's testcases.
+Run the command `ng test --include src/app/services/api.service.spec.ts --code-coverage` in your terminal to run api service's testcases.

 4\.
-After running the test cases, you can view the line coverage report by navigating to /coverage/fyle-frontend-challenge/components/repo-list/index.html.
+After running the test cases, you can view the line coverage report by navigating to `/coverage/fyle-frontend-challenge/components/repo-list/index.html`.

 ## Note